Two Tracts on Government: Historical background

 Between 1642 and 1651 England suffered several armed conflicts known as the English Civil War.
 These conflicts arose around religious tensions and questions of the King's right to rule.
-Locke, growing up in such an atmosphere and influenced by earlier writers such as Thomas Hobbes, feared liberty could lead to civil disturbance.
+Locke, growing up in such an atmosphere and influenced by earlier writers such as Thomas Hobbes, feared that liberty could lead to civil disturbance.

 Tension between authoritarian and liberal views can be found already in this work.
 A few years later, Locke co-authored the Fundamental Constitutions of Carolina, which promise religious toleration, but establish aristocracy, slavery and serfdom.
 In fact Locke himself became financially involved in slave trade during those years.
 Only later in his life did Locke come to endorse the liberalism he is known for.